nicholass003/SoftSell/README.md

 ## Features

 - Multiple Economy Providers like EconomyAPI and BedrockEconomy.
-- More Sell Type like Automatic Sell and Manual Sell.
+- More Sell Type like Automatic Sell, Inventory Sell and Manual Sell.
 - Simple add price and update price for the item.

+## How To Use

+- Automatic Sell -> Break blocks to trigger automatic selling.
+- Inventory Sell -> Sell ​​all the items in your inventory that can be sold easily by just right clicking.
+- Manual Sell -> Personally sell the item you're holding with a right-click.

 ## TODO List

-- [ ] Add more sell type
+- [x] Add more sell type
 - [ ] Customizeable item count to sell (item with same type)
 - [ ] Item price list